African Continental Free Trade Area: The Right Move for Africa

 This is how we prosper together.

 Elsewhere, intra-continental trade is a vital force for healthy economies.
-En Europe, more than two-thirds of international trade stays within Europe, as France exports cheese to Spain and Spain ships oranges to France.
-En Asie, the figure is nearly 60 percent and in North America it’s about 55 pour cent.
+In Europe, more than two-thirds of international trade stays within Europe, as France exports cheese to Spain and Spain ships oranges to France.
+In Asia, the figure is nearly 60 percent and in North America it’s about 55 percent.

 AfCFTA will reduce artificial trade barriers such as quotas and rules of origin.
 It will also eliminate red tape, simplifying customs procedures and lowering the cost of compliance.

 Lots of challenges await.
 One of them is political.
-Bien que Zimbabwe has signed and ratified AfCFTA, certains 20 nations still need to take this step. en outre, Africans everywhere suffer from poor infrastructure.
+Although Zimbabwe has signed and ratified AfCFTA, some 20 nations still need to take this step.
+Moreover, Africans everywhere suffer from poor infrastructure.
 Our lack of warehouses and roads makes it hard to store and transport our farm products before they spoil.
 Flights to just about anywhere remain too expensive, but flights within Africa are much more costly than they should be.

 We also need better access to agricultural technology, including the improved seeds that have made such a big difference for farmers in the developed world—and increasingly are helping farmers in poorer countries as well.